 Topic: Field Status Review Process

 Section: Field Education

 Original Date: 06/13/2006

+Date Revised: 08/01/2020

-Date Revised: 08/01/2018 Updated By: I. Kim; L. Lewis
+Updated By: I. Kim; L. Lewis

-POLICY: Field Status is reviewed when a placement is terminated or a student fails SW550, 551, 552, or 553 (i.e., field education course).
-If field failure is not being considered, the student will meet with field staff and will be given an option to repeat field.
-If field failure has occurred or is being considered, a field status review meeting will be held with field staff, a Student Services staff member, and the MSW Program Director.
-The committee will determine whether the student will be permitted to repeat field in another field site.
+POLICY: A student's field status may be reviewed when a placement is terminated and a student is in jeopardy of failing, or has failed SW550, 551, 552, or 553 (field education courses).

+If termination occurred and field failure is not being considered, the student will meet with field faculty and staff and will be given an option to repeat field.

+If field failure has occurred or is being considered, a formal field status review meeting will be held with field, student services, and the MSW Program Director.
+The field status committee will determine whether the student will be permitted to repeat field in another field site.
 If the student will not be permitted to repeat field, the student will be dismissed from the program.
-The student has the options of voluntarily withdrawing from the program or appealing the dismissal prior to the dismissal deadline.
+The student has the option of voluntarily withdrawing from the program, or appealing the dismissal prior to the dismissal deadline.